 Gorgonzola Dolce is the most popular variety.
 It is soft in texture.
 You can serve it with figs and pears or use it as a spread.
 It often matures in 60 days.

 This English variety is rich and strong in flavor.
 It has a buttery, salty and nutty taste.
 You will also feel some spicy undertones when tasting it.
+Its agreeable taste makes Stilton one of the best candidates for blue cheese alternatives after Gorgonzola.

 Regarding texture, it is both creamy on the outside and crumble on the inside.
 You can pair it with honey, walnuts, and apples.